medicalerrors/CHI-Medical-errors/README.md

 -- Table 4: "Significant risks for longer length of stay according to gestation group" is generated from LOS GIT.ipynb

--- Supplementary table 1: "Model comparison for LOS" is generated from Models.ipynb
+-- Supplementary table 1: "Model comparison for LOS" is generated from Models GIT.ipynb

 -- Supplementary table 2: "Distribution of patients in gestation groups" is generated from Distribution_gestation.ipynb